acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 ### {{% param sectionnumber %}}.4: Consuming messages

 On the other side of the system we want to consume the messages and stream them again to a REST API.
 Create a class `..consumer.boundary.ReactiveDataConsumer` and similar to the producer create a function which takes a `SensorMeasurement` as parameter and returns a `SensorMeasurement`.
 For simplicity reasons the function will only return the received measurement again.
-Annotate your created function with the connectors `@Incoming("data-inbound")` and `@Outgoing("in-memory-stream")`.
+Annotate your created function with the connectors `@Incoming("data")` and `@Outgoing("in-memory-stream")`.
 Additionally we can annotate the function with `@Acknowledgment(Acknowledgment.Strategy.POST_PROCESSING)` to ensure the acknowledgement of the messages received.

 {{% details title="Hint" %}}